nudge-now/sdk-android/README.eng.md

 <img src="https://adfresca.zendesk.com/attachments/token/ogcnzf3kmyzbcvg/?name=add_jar.png" width="600" />

-You have to add _User Permission_ to **AndroidManifest.xml**. _Android SDK_ needs _User Permission_ to get network statuses and device id to match a campaign.
+You have to add _User Permission_ to **AndroidManifest.xml**. _Android SDK_ needs _User Permission_ to get network statuses and device id to match a content.
 The collected data is encrypted and only used for matching.

 Add _User Permission_ like the following codes.